Morita Rigidity for Kleene Algebras: The Morita Skeleton of Semirings and of Kleene Algebras

-Certainly Morita-equivalent Kleene algebrae are Morita equivalent as semirings, and so any Kleene algebra $S$ Morita-equivalent to the algebra $K$ is, up to isomorphism, of the form $eMe$ for some finite-dimensional matrix ring $R$ over $K$ and some full idempotent $e \in M$.
-It is natural to ask whether Kleene algebrae whose semiring reducts are Morita equivalent must be Morita equivalent as Kleene algebrae.
-That is to say, if there is a semimodule Morita isomorphism between Kleene algebrae $K$ and $S$, must there also be a Kleene algebra Morita isomorphism?
+Certainly Morita-equivalent Kleene algebras are Morita-equivalent as semirings, and so any Kleene algebra $S$ Morita-equivalent to the algebra $K$ is, up to isomorphism, of the form $eMe$ for some finite-dimensional matrix ring $R$ over $K$ and some full idempotent $e \in M$.
+It is natural to ask whether Kleene algebras whose semiring reducts are Morita-equivalent must be Morita-equivalent as Kleene algebras.
+That is to say, if there is a semimodule Morita isomorphism between Kleene algebras $K$ and $S$, must there also be a Kleene algebra Morita isomorphism?

-\begin{prop} Let $K$ and $S$ be Kleene algebrae.
-If the semiring reducts of $K$ and $S$ are Morita equivalent, then $K$ and $S$ are Morita equivalent as Kleene algebrae. \end{prop}
+\begin{thm}[Morita rigidity of Kleene algebras over semirings] Let $K$ and $S$ be a Kleene algebras.
+If the semiring reducts of $K$ and $S$ are Morita-equivalent via semiring bimodules, then in fact $K$ and $S$ are Morita-equivalent via Kleene bimodules. \end{thm}

+The statement of this theorem is exactly what we mean when stating that the category of Kleene algebras is Morita-rigid with respect to the category of semirings.

-\begin{proof} This appears to be hard to do directly, though maybe I just wasn't thinking in the right direction.
-In any case, it is straightforward given the characterization of Morita-equivalence for semirings given above.
-Without loss of generality, fix a dimension $n$ such that, letting $M$ be the Kleene algebra of $n \times n$ matrices over $K$, there is a full idempotent of $M$ such that $S \cong eMe$.
-Then $K^{n\circ} e \otimes e K^n$ is a submodule of $K^{n\circ} \otimes K^n$, so because the idempotent $e$ is full, in fact $K^{n\circ} e \otimes e K^n \cong K$.
+\begin{proof} Using proposition~\ref{semiring-morita-full-idempotent}, we may assume without loss of generality that for some dimension $n$, $S$ is isomorphic to $eMe$ for some full idempotent $e$ of the Kleene algebra $M$ of matrices over $S$.
+The asterate of $M$ is the standard matrix asterate for Kleene algebras; see~\cite{kozen-completeness} for the definition and basic properties.
+Note that $K^{n\circ} e \otimes e K^n$ is a submodule of $K^{n\circ} \otimes K^n$, so because the idempotent $e$ is full, in fact $K^{n\circ} e \otimes e K^n \cong K$.
 Conversely,

-Therefore the Kleene modules $K^{n\circ} e$ and $e K^n$ witness that $K$ and $M$ are Morita equivalent. \end{proof}
+Therefore the Kleene modules $K^{n\circ} e$ and $e K^n$ witness that $K$ and $S$ are Morita-equivalent. \end{proof}

-\textit{Acknowledgement.} Thank you to Dexter Kozen for many stimulating discussions of this material, and to Goktug for helping to finalize a project direction.